Lonelyguy123/Password-Manager/README.md

 # Retrieving password

 You can retrieve a password using option 3 in the menu.
-It will ask for username and website name and then gives the password
+It will ask for username and website name and then gives the password.

 ![image](https://user-images.githubusercontent.com/88923986/182574746-73bd82bc-baa2-4cdc-b503-271990ded5e8.png)

-# Getting all the saved passwords
+# Getting all the saved passwords.
-You can show all the saved passwords using option 4 in the menu
+You can show all the saved passwords using option 4 in the menu.

 ![image](https://user-images.githubusercontent.com/88923986/182575000-56c2c39f-4965-4d25-8231-54719f6207a1.png)

 # Saving a password manually
-You can save a password manually by selecting option 5 in the menu
+You can save a password manually by selecting option 5 in the menu.

 ![image](https://user-images.githubusercontent.com/88923986/182575250-29f1f848-fd39-4a8f-91b4-b305bcf9cbc5.png)